its-kronos/Databoard/README.md

 # Challenges

-- Honestly, the there weren't that many that were excruciatingly difficult for this project.
+- Honestly, the there weren't that many that were excruciatingly difficult for designing this project.
 I believe this was because of the time that I spent placing the components in pretty good spots.
 This made it easy, for the most part, to route the traces, as long as I picked which ones should be more valued and more direct

+- The painful part of this project was actually the firmware.
+Attemping to debug the ESP32-S2 was hellish, especially when in the end a program used to flash ESPs, ESPTOOL, kept returning no serial data found despite me being able to read serial data in other programs.

 # Schematic